-- 1. The top sheet (white) will go with the rest of the paperwork of the case to the State's Attorney. - 2.
-The arresting officer will retain the second sheet (yellow). - 3.
-The third sheet (pink) will be given to the subject.
+- 1. The original will go with the rest of the paperwork of the case to the State's Attorney. - 2.
+The second copy (yellow) will be retained by the arresting officer. - 3.
+The third (pink) copy will be given to the subject.